epochpic/epochpic.github.io/content/quickstart/basic_examples/restart_example.md

 end:output
 ```

+As before, the `normal` dumps only contain the `Ey` data.
+However, because the
+output block named `restart` contains the `restartable=T` flag, all these dumps
-Once we have this, we can restart from any of the restart SDF files.
+will be restart dumps.
+Once we have this, we can restart from any of the restart
+SDF files.
 Because
 these files now have a prefix, we must add a line like:

 ```